 The Foundation raised funds through a campaign soliciting contributions from parishioners throughout the Archdiocese of St. Louis.
 A portion of these funds is being remitted back to each donor's specific parish.
-Of the funds raised in 2023 and 2022, \$102,215 and \$108,955, respectively, was for specific parishes.
+Of the funds raised in 2024 and 2023, \$-0- and \$102,215, respectively, was for specific parishes.
 Agency liabilities are recorded when the parishioners' commitment is made to the Foundation, not necessarily when the cash is received by the Foundation.
-At December 31, 2023 and 2022, the amount due to these parishes from the campaign funds raised was \$16,699 and \$227,471, respectively.
-The agency receivable balance at December 31, 2023 was \$-0-, with the difference of \$16,699 reflected in investments due to timing of distribution due to parishes.
-At December 31, 2022, the agency receivable balance was \$68,146, with the difference of \$159,325 reflected in investments.
-The agency receivable and payable are also shown net of allowance and discount.
-See Note 7.
+At December 31, 2024 and 2023, the amount due to these parishes from the campaign funds raised was \$-0- and \$16,699, respectively.